ChE-437 / 4 credits

 Expected student activities

 Regularly attending the course is the best way to achieve the learning goals with a minimal amount of personal work at home.
 The proposed exercises and case studies are integrated to the lectures.
-They illustrate and complete the theoretical aspects presented during the course, and playing an active part in their resolution will make the learning process more efficient.
+They illustrate and complete the theoretical aspects presented during the course, and playing an active part in their resolution will make the learning process more efficient and rewarding.

 Assessment methods

-An examination will take place at the end of the semester.
-The exam will be written if 9 candidates or more have signed up, and oral otherwise.
+A written examination will take place at the end of the semester if 10 candidates or more have signed up.
+Under 10 candidates, the examination will be oral.

 Supervision